Sales journal

 Definition and explanation

-Here, the term sales refers to the sale of only those goods or merchandise in which the business normally deals.
-The sale of used or outdated assets (such as old plant, machinery, equipment and newspapers etc.) are not recorded in sales journal.
-These transactions are entered in general journal (also known as journal proper).
+In the context of this article, the term sale refers to the sale of only those goods or merchandise that the organization normally deals in.
+Any sale of used or outdated assets (like old plants, machinery, equipment, newspapers, etc.) is not recorded in the sales journal.
+These transactions are entered in the general journal, also known as the journal proper.

 Sales invoice

-When seller (also termed as supplier) sells merchandise on credit, he prepares an invoice known as sales invoice or outward invoice.
-This invoice is sent to the customer, usually along with the merchandise.
-Seller also prepares a duplicate copy of sales invoice.
+When a seller sells merchandise on credit, he prepares an invoice known as the sales invoice or outward invoice.
+This invoice is sent to the customer, usually along with the merchandise sold.
+The seller also prepares a duplicate copy of each invoice he sends out to his buyer.
 This duplicate copy is kept by the seller with him because the entry in the sales journal is made on the basis of it.

 Format of sales invoice